sammyrTX/Python-Baseball_Project/notes.md

    - Print score box after a run is scored
       - Print after a team is done with their at bat

+   - Convert main Innings For Loop which loops through nine innings to a While loop that checks for the completion of nine innings.
+After nine innings the scores are checked for a tie.
+Need to incorporate extra innings if there is a tie.

+   - Review some functions and switch arguments to lists and unpack arguments within the function